Easy Homemade Breadsticks

 Easy Homemade Breadsticks ~ On Your Table in as Little as an Hour!
 Just a Single Rise in the Pan is all it Takes for these Fluffy, Delicious Homemade Breadsticks!

 Sometimes a meal just needs a little something extra to make it complete.
-Pasta dishes especially seem to cry out for some tasty bread.
+Pasta dishes like my easy Shrimp Pasta, especially seem to cry out for some tasty bread.
 But who has time to make bread from scratch?
 It’s already 4:00 and you have to get started on dinner!
 Well, I have just the ticket for you today.
 These Easy Breadsticks are so quick to whip up.
 Only a few simple ingredients, and no individual shaping.
 Let me show you.

 First you add some yeast to warm water and let it proof.
 Make sure your water is really warm, but not hot.
 I sometimes add sugar to the yeast to help it proof faster.
 When your yeast looks frothy, it is ready.